-Title: A Comprehensive Guide on the Advantages and Disadvantages of Using Chlorine
+The Advantages and Disadvantages of Using Chlorine for Disinfection

 -